agrc/atlas/README.md

 ### Step 3 - Optimize

-Execute `npm run build` to create an optimized production build
+Execute `npm run build:prod` to create an optimized production build

 _The files will be placed in `/build`_